mayah/x86intrin/README.md

 After all done, I'd like to contribute to rust libraries to support missing functions.

 # Note

+You need *nightly* channel, since this crate uses unstable features.

 To build with `cargo`, you need to set `target-cpu` or `target-feature` in `RUSTFLAGS`.